chirpy2605/voron/general/Experimental/Boop/README.md

 This mount is designed to be used with Boop v4 Beta.
 It is a modification of the stock boop_front.stl so that it will work with the Dragon Burner and Rapid Burner toolheads.

+**NOTE: This is currently experimental until I get more feedback.
+This means that there is the possibility it might not work as expected**

 ![](images/boop_front.png)

 ![](images/boop_rear.png)